The machines are coming!

 1. Eelume—the snake robot that’s a caretaker on the seabed

-In its prototype form, this snake robot developed by Eelume, in cooperation with Equinor and Kongsberg Maritime, had a long slender body and red, shining eyes.
-In its latest guise, Eelume is designed to live permanently underwater and carry out underwater intervention tasks that would normally require the mobilisation of a remote-controlled robot from the surface.
+The snake-like robot Eelume is designed to live permanently underwater and carry out tasks that would normally require the use of a remote-controlled robot from the surface.

 3. The E-ROV drone – our battery-powered “Tesla-submarine”